rickhull/mruby_tools/README.md

 The rubygems method is nice because it set up `mrbt` in your PATH.
-However, it is tough to find the Rakefile and make use of rake tasks, particularly for downloading and installing the MRuby source.
+However, it is tough to find the Rakefile and make use of rake tasks, particularly for downloading and installing the mruby source.
 This method works best if you already have mruby downloaded and built.
 You can specify the path to mruby with `-m path/to/mruby_dir` or via `MRUBY_DIR` environment variable.